AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-customize-certificate.md

 ### Self-serve, administrator-friendly workflows

+Here are the workflows:

-The certificate designer and listing replace HTML upload scripts and internal provisioning with an administrator-driven experience:
+- The certificate designer and listing replace HTML upload scripts and internal provisioning with an administrator-driven experience:
-Administrators create, publish, and retire certificate designs inside Learning Manager without code or CSM involvement.
+- Administrators create, publish, and retire certificate designs inside Learning Manager without code or CSM involvement.
-Design updates (for example, seasonal or partner-specific branding) take minutes in the UI instead of tickets and engineering cycles.
+- Design updates (for example, seasonal or partner-specific branding) take minutes in the UI instead of tickets and engineering cycles.
-Account-level and learning object–level defaults reduce repetitive per-object configuration.
+- Account-level and learning object–level defaults reduce repetitive per-object configuration.

 ### Reduced support overhead and operational risk